Shaka-n/shaka-n.github.io/index.markdown

 layout: home
 ---

  My name is Stefan Sahagian, I'm a software developer, and this is my blog.
-I've been working in software development for the past 3 years, and here I talk about the technical details of making computers behave.
+I've been working in software development for the past 3 years, and here I talk about coding and the mindset I try to cultivate around it.
 I like working with Elixir, Ruby, and Javascript, but I'm always willing to pick up a new set of tools.

- When I'm not coding, you can probably find me cooking or making a mess in the shop.
+ When I'm not coding, you can probably find me cooking or playing with power tools.